Swollen feet and ankles are a common problem that will affect most of us at some point in our lives.

 Some medications can cause fluid-retention as a side effect leading to swollen feet and ankles.
 The most common medications causing foot swelling are:

 Staying in one position for long periods without moving around to pump the fluid back up into circulation can cause swollen feet and ankles.
 A typical example of this is travelling long distance by car or plane.
 Fluid naturally seeps down to your feet because of gravity.

 Ideally, you want to get up and walk around every hour or so and when you are sitting, pump your feet up and down to keep the fluid moving round your body.
 Doing simple exercises can really help, particularly when you first wake up to help reduce morning foot pain.

 There are a few other causes of foot swelling:

-There are two types of swelling, pitting edema and non-pitting edema:
+There are two types of swelling, pitting edema and non-pitting edema which present differently: